hamlet-io/docs/docs/getting-started/install.md

   _Outside of the container_ you can open an IDE or code-editor of choice and access your _~/hamlet_ directory.
 Any changes you make here will be reflected inside of the container at the path `/home/hamlet/cmdb`

-  _Inside of the container_ in the terminal session, you will now have access to the hamlet CLI and the rest of the packages used to run hamlet
+  _Inside of the container_ in the terminal session, you will now have access to the hamlet CLI and the rest of the packages used to run hamlet.

-1. Check that everything is working as expected, Open up a second terminal window - this one wont be inside the container.
+1. To check that everything is working as expected open up a second terminal window - this one won't be inside the container.

 Navigate into the _~/hamlet_ directory and create a test file called _text.txt_